Chapter 3 - Regional Center Designation, Reporting, Amendments, and Termination

 A hypothetical project refers to a project proposal that is not supported by a Matter of Ho (PDF) compliant business plan.

-The term exemplar refers to a sample Immigrant Petition by Alien Entrepreneur (Form I-526), filed with Form I-924 for an actual project.
+The term exemplar refers to a sample Immigrant Petition by Alien Investor (Form I-526), filed with Form I-924 for an actual project.
 This type of regional center proposal contains copies of the commercial enterprise’s organizational and transactional documents, which USCIS reviews to determine if they are in compliance with established eligibility requirements.

 If the Form I-924 projects are hypothetical projects, general proposals and general predictions may be sufficient to determine that the proposed regional center will more likely than not promote economic growth, improved regional productivity, job creation, and increased domestic capital investment.
 A regional center applicant seeking review of a hypothetical project should clarify in the Form I-924 submission that the project is hypothetical.
 General proposals and predictions may include a description of the project parameters, such as: